jforget/raku-Hamilton2/doc/Hamilton.en.md

 fashion that  the geographical  map associated can  be guessed  at and recognised.
 If `Maps.with_scale` is  false, the longitude and latitude are nothing more than numeric coordinates to generate the picture.

-The  `nb_region_paths`  field  has  two different  meanings,  one  for regions and  the other  for departments.
-For a  region, it  holds the total  number  of Hamiltonian  regional  paths  generated within  this region.
-For a department, it is  the number of regional paths starting from or stopping at this department.

-For  regions,  the `nb_macro_paths`  field  has  the same  meaning  as `nb_region_paths`  for departments,  it is  the number  of Hamiltonian macro-paths starting from or stopping at this region.
-For departments, this field is zero.

-The `nb_macro_paths_1`  field also counts the  Hamiltonian macro-paths starting from or  stopping at this region, but in  this case, only the macro-paths which  generated full  Hamiltonian paths are  counted.
-For departments, this field is zero.

 The  `exterior`  field  is  significant only  for  departments  (small areas).
 If `1`, that means that  the department shares a border with a